How To Be Your Own Kansas Registered Agent

 Topeka, KS 66612-1594

 Once this form is filed by the Kansas secretary of state you will be your business’ registered agent.
-Remember, if you plan to act as your business’ registered agent, you must maintain a Kansas street address and keep regular business hours there.
+Remember, if you plan to act as the registered agent for your Kansas LLC or Kansas corporation, you must maintain a Kansas street address and keep regular business hours there.
 Also, you have to be fine with process servers knocking on your door, and your name and address being searchable, public knowledge once it goes on either your formation documents or the change of agent form.